ericvsmith/dataclasses/data-classes.rst

 - Use inheritance, metaclasses, or decorators?
 Implementation detail, decide after we finalize our goals.

-- Should we explicitely support "shared" mutable defaults?
+- Should we explicitly support "shared" mutable defaults?
 Like __init__(self, x=[]).
 I think so.
 That is, we shouldn't do something like try to detect mutable defaults and implicitly copy them.